evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ### APIM policies

-At the API Management side we need to implement a `choose` policy that checks if request contains `Redirect-To` header, and if so, extracts header value and use `set-backend-service` policy to redirect an incoming request to a corresponding beckend (either `blue` or `green`).
+At the API Management side we need to implement a `choose` policy that checks if requests contain `Redirect-To` header, and if so, extracts header value and uses `set-backend-service` policy to redirect the  incoming request to a corresponding beckend (either `blue` or `green`).

 ### Putting it all together